AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/02_structures.rst

 ---------

 -  Mutability applies to the entire instance
-   -  No partial application for some fields
+   -  No partial application for only some fields

 .. code:: rust